 In addition, John has served as both company counsel and underwriter’s counsel on initial public offerings, follow-on offerings, and PIPE financing transactions involving a number of biotechnology and medical device companies.

-Before joining Mintz Levin, John was an associate at Palmer & Dodge, LLP and Sullivan & Worcester, LLP, where he represented a variety of biotechnology and pharmaceutical companies.
+Before joining Mintz, John was an associate at Palmer & Dodge, LLP and Sullivan & Worcester, LLP, where he represented a variety of biotechnology and pharmaceutical companies.
 Before law school, he was involved in a three-year research project at Dana-Farber Cancer Institute, focused primarily in the areas of lupus and arthritis under Dr. Stuart Schlossman.